Land Use Bylaw

 We have a neighbour that has built an in ground pool right next to the property line.
 Which they drain into the street each year.
 The pool is much closer then 1.2 meters to the property line.
 They are very disruptive during the summer months.
 Throwing large day parties each week causing much noise.
 Screaming and yelling children and loud music.
 They also have built multiple sheds within inches to the fenced property line.
 What can a land bylaw do to help us?

-Micheal asked 6 months ago
+Micheal asked over 1 year ago

 Thank you for your concerns.